CongGroup/Poisoning-SSL-based-RS/README.md

 Our model for fake user generating.

 #### datasets
-Original pre-processed user-item interaction records obtained by the original data downloaded from [Google Drive](https://drive.google.com/drive/folders/1ahiLmzU7cGRPXf5qGMqtAChte2eYp9gI).
+Original pre-processed user-item interaction records obtained by the data downloaded from [Google Drive](https://drive.google.com/drive/folders/1ahiLmzU7cGRPXf5qGMqtAChte2eYp9gI) (this is a public dataset).

 We use the “5-core” datasets as described in our paper.